ElusiveMonni/monni_docs/docs/introduction.md

 # Welcome to Monni docs!
 ---
 **Monni is a highly configurable security bot,** with **Moderation**, **Economy,** **Verification**, and much more!
 We’ve built these docs to cover almost everything Monni can do, so you’ll never get stuck.

+We highly encourage you to join our [Support Server](https://discord.gg/QDKcs3sFpw)
 ***
 _**Looking for commands?**_ click [**Here**](/commands)!
 ***